-D.C. activists and lawmakers confront challenges of ‘Defund Police’ movement
+D.C. activists and lawmakers confront challenges of ‘defund police’ movement

 Lawmakers were responding to widespread demonstrations against police brutality in the aftermath of the killing of George Floyd in Minneapolis police custody.
 In recent days, the committee received more than 18,000 comments via email and video that overwhelmingly favored shrinking funding for police.

 “The council, like all Americans, is grappling with undoing centuries of layered and systemic racism and its permutations throughout our society,” said council member Charles Allen (D-Ward 6), who chairs the public safety committee.
-“This budget reflects significant action and aligns with other sweeping reform this committee has undertaken, but it’s also one piece of a movement … every level of government, including among executive branch agencies, must make change.”
+“This budget reflects significant action and aligns with other sweeping reform this committee has undertaken, but it’s also one piece of a movement. . . .
+Every level of government, including among executive branch agencies, must make change.”

-D.C. police Chief Peter Newsham declined to discuss the council’s actions at length, but said the cuts would force a hiring freeze that could reduce the size of the 3,800-member force by 200 officers or more.
+D.C.
+Police Chief Peter Newsham declined to discuss the council’s actions at length but said the cuts would force a hiring freeze that could reduce the 3,800-member force by 200 officers or more.

 Bowser had planned to increase the police department to 4,000 officers by 2023.
 District officials warned in 2017 that falling below 3,700 officers could endanger crime-fighting efforts; Newsham has said underfunded police departments lack proper training and equipment, creating circumstances in which officers tend to use more excessive force, not less.

-On the other side of the debate, activists denounced the cuts in the proposed budget, noting that overall spending on police would still increase compared to this year.
+On the other side of the debate, activists denounced the cuts in the proposed budget, noting that overall spending on police would still increase compared with this year.
 They were furious that Allen, one of the city’s most liberal council members, had not taken more drastic action.

 Allen’s office said the overall police budget would grow in part because of a pre-negotiated raise for officers.